 Governor John Lynch enacted House Bill 569—known as Connor’s Law—to require health insurance companies to provide evidence-based, medically necessary autism treatments, including ABA therapy.
 To be eligible for coverage, the ABA therapy must either be provided by a BCBA® or by someone working under the supervision of a BCBA®.

-The bill includes a $36,000 annual cap on ABA services for children with autism spectrum disorders from birth to the age of 2, and $27,000 for children 13 to 21.
+The bill includes a $36,000 annual cap on ABA services for children with autism spectrum disorders from birth to age 12, and $27,000 for children 13 to 21.

 Peter Bell, Autism Speaks executive vice president of programs and services, called Connor’s Law “a great day for thousands of New Hampshire families that have been financially devastated by the lack of insurance coverage for necessary autism therapies.”